ellipsis14/ellipsis14/README.md

 Computational Scientist by practise, Mathematician by training, and Physicist by heart.
 ------------------------

 I work as a computer scientist at a molecular and functional biomarkers lab.
-My main interests are low-level computing, artificial intelligence, and quantum computing, although I am open to many other things as well.
 I am compelled by the desire to bring order out of chaos and contribute to society through innovation.

 * 🌍  I'm based in San Sebastian
 * 🧠  Project Management and Software Deployment: Jira, Github, Gitlab, Docker